GabiSocolovsky/Functional-stability-and-recurrent-STDP-in-Rhythmogenesis/README.md

 ## Quick start

 #### Install path
-In MATLAB run:
+In MATLAB run (enter the repository path on your computer): cd('path/to/this/repo')
-cd('path/to/this/repo') % Enter here the path of the repository setup
+setup

 #### Generate Figures